 For each meal symbol, I also used my light table and traced a small symbol I drew up for the choice onto the bottom right hand corner of each place card.
 I did this so that each would still look hand drawn with the added bonus of regularity.
 I marked the edges of the place cards onto the original sheet so that the placement of each symbol would be consistent from place card to place card.

 Jill and Kate provided a lovely opal paper for the seating arrangement and table numbers.
 This paper took the ink wonderfully and was a pleasure to write on.
 Jill e-mailed the final seating arrangement to me and I set to work cutting the pages down and organizing the place cards by their table numbers.
-I made Post-It dividers to temporarily keep all the cards in order.
+Post-It dividers are how I kept all the cards in order.

 I tested the longest list of names for size on a scratch piece of paper before I started working.
-I did this so that all the text would be the same size and I wouldn’t waste time and materials figuring out the size of the text or having to redo it.
+This was so that all the text would be the same size and I wouldn’t waste time and materials figuring out the size of the text or having to redo it.
 All cards would be displayed together and there’s no eyesore from far away like sloppy text that’s different sizes.
 Event calligraphy should always be pleasing.

 For each arrangement card, I wrote the title slightly larger than I was going to pen the names in to create a hierarchy in the text.
 I drew the outline of the large cards onto my guideline sheet and used a ruler to mark a line down the center so that the names would be fairly centered on the cards.
 I used the already calligraphed place cards as a guide to center the names on each arrangement card.